 Graph reading requires a discrete set of skills.
 First, the learner needs to understand the conventions of graph design: the use of an x-axis, y-axis, scales, and the practice of connecting or depicting data points.
 Second, in order to read a graph, the learner needs to know how to make comparisons between the data points, and make approximate calculations by eye based on the data they see.
 Finally, in order to generalize or identify trends, the learner needs to be able to relate the information in the graph to its real-world context.

-The animated scientific visualization, such as NASA's Sea Level Viewer, is a relatively new instructional tool, and an area of active educational research.
+The animated scientific visualization, such as NASA's original Sea Level Viewer, is a relatively new instructional tool, and an area of active educational research.
 It is suggested that scientific visualizations garner their power from integrating data and presenting it as a series of images that mimic the way a brain might organize and image assimilated data on its internal "visual-spatial notepad."
 The scientific visualization allows the learner to skip the step of data assimilation, and see the results as if they knew all the details of the data set by heart.
 We know significant scientific discoveries emerged from pictorial thoughts: Einstein himself noted that he rarely thought in words and had trouble translating his mental images into words and equations.
 Therein rests the possibility that scientific visualizations can jumpstart the creation of new knowledge.

 You can assist students in their interpretation of data visualizations by providing scaffolding for their exploration.
 Begin by asking students questions such as: